-The Minnesota Legislature is committed to creating and maintaining a work environment in which all members and employees are treated with respect and are free from sexual harassment.
-To this end, sexual harassment by a member or employee of the Senate, the House of Representatives, or the Legislative Coordinating Commission is prohibited.
+The Minnesota Legislature is committed to creating and maintaining a work environment in which all members and employees are treated with respect and are free from sexual unlawful harassment or discrimination.
+To this end, sexual harassment Harassment and discrimination by a member or employee of the Senate, the House of Representatives, or the Legislative Coordinating Commission is prohibited.